Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Saturation-based BCQ rewriting for the guarded quantification fragments

 \end{enumerate}

-We use the notation \textsf{LGQ}$_\textsf{nu}$ to denote the clausal set obtained by applying the \textbf{Q-Abs} procedure to an \textsf{LGQ} clausal set.

-\begin{lem} Let $N$ be a set of \textsf{LGQ}$_\textsf{nu}$ clauses.
-Then, i) all clauses in $N$ are strongly compatible, and ii) $N$ is normal, unique, locally compatible and locally linear. \end{lem} \begin{proof} W.l.o.g.~suppose $N_1$ is an \textsf{LGQ} clausal set satisfying that $N$ is obtained by applying \textbf{Q-Abs} procedure to $N_1$.
-Further suppose $C$ is a clause in $N_1$.
+We use the notation \textsf{LGQ}$_\textsf{nu}$ to denote the clausal set obtained by applying the \textbf{Q-Abs} procedure to an \textsf{LGQ} clausal set. \begin{lem} Let $N$ be a set of \textsf{LGQ}$_\textsf{nu}$ clauses.
+Then, i) all clauses in $N$ are strongly compatible, and ii) $N$ is normal, unique, locally compatible and locally linear. \end{lem} \begin{proof} W.l.o.g.~suppose $N_1$ is an \textsf{LGQ} clausal set satisfying such that applying \textbf{Q-Abs} procedure to $N_1$ derives $N$.
+Further, suppose $C$ is a clause in $N_1$.

 By the strong compatible property of \textsf{LGQ} clauses and the fact that the \textbf{ConAbs} and the \textbf{VarAbs} rules simultaneously abstract variables or constants from $C$, applying the \textbf{Q-Abs} procedure to $C$ derives a strongly compatible clause.
 Hence, the clauses in $N$ are strongly compatible, therefore $N$ is locally compatible and locally linear.